UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 Notes:

+In the analogy of a house,
+protecting the `main` branch is analogous to avoiding changes to the foundation of the house while each member is working in different sections.
+This makes sense because
-If you think in the analogy of the house, protecting the `main` branch would be similar to avoid creating modifications in the foundation of the house meanwhile each member is working in different sections.
-This makes sense since any changes in the house's foundation could give rise to problems when combining the parts, including the risk of collapsing the house.
+any changes in the foundation of the house could cause problems when combining the parts, including the risk of the house collapsing.

-In your repository this means that you should be sure that code in `main`, also called the production branch, is high quality code without bugs or other run problems.
-Each time you accept merging a contribution of another team member in `main` be sure that the code is doing what is expected and it is well documented.
-This way you will always have stable and well build code that runs propoperly in your `main` branch.
-This ensures that you are producing code collaboratively in an organized way.
+This means that in your repository, you should ensure that the code in `main`, also known as the production branch, is of high quality and free of bugs or other runtime issues.
+When you accept merging another team member's contribution into `main`, make sure the code is performing as expected and is well documented.
+This way, your `main` branch
+will always have stable and well-built code that runs properly.
+This ensures that you are producing code collaboratively and in a structured manner.

-Using branch protection rules is a team decision that could prevent mistakes of pushing to the `main` branch without notifying your colleagues.
-If you made only minor edits the team might let you merge these to `main` locally and then push up the updated `main` branch (or even let you not create a branch in the first place).
+Using branch protection rules
+is a team decision that
+can help prevent mistakes such as pushing to the `main` branch without informing your colleagues.
+If you only made minor changes, the team may allow you to merge these to `main` locally before pushing up the updated `main` branch (or even let you not create a branch in the first place).

-⚠️ Remember to get the input from other team members before deciding to implement branch protection, so that everyone in your team is on the same page.
+Remember to solicit feedback from other team members before deciding to implement branch protection to ensure that every member of your team is on the same page.

-We are ready to start collaborating!
+We are ready to start working together!

 ---